www.exontrol.net

 If we stretch the picture we get and we get if the EBN file is applied to the same object.

 The eXButton/COM installs the WYSWYG Builder to create, view or edit EBN files.
 The eXButton/NET configuration does not install the EBN's builder.
-Please go to eXButton's download page here, and download and install the COM/ActiveX version.
+Please go to eXButton's download page here, and download and install the COM/ActiveX version or you can download it directly here.
 Once you install the eXButton/COM setup, it provides the EBN's builder, as well as a Windows Shell Extension that allows viewing the EBN files in your Windows Explorer as you would see the BMP or picture files in the thumbnail view.
 Also, you can view the EBN content by dragging the file from your Windows Explorer on the Exontrol's eXImages tool that can be found here.

 The following screen shot shows the Windows Explorer before installing the eXButton/COM: